PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 You've been sold the idea that entrepreneurship is for a select few.

 That only certain people have what it takes.
 The rest?
-They should stick to working for someone else, following the path laid out for them.
+They should stick to working for someone else, following the path laid out for them?

 This is limiting belief.
 It’s a mental framework designed to breed interdependence on others instead of empowering people to carve out their own paths.